Help fill our shelves with more books and show your support!

 Q: Who is Miriam of the Nishmas Miriam Jewish Children’s Library?

-A: She was a loving mother and grandmother whose family wanted to honor her by dedicating the library in her name.
+A: She is a loving mother and grandmother whose family wanted to honor her by dedicating the library in her name.

 Q: Why does the donate page take me to the Agudath Israel of Ohio?